 Since IIoT devices are being implemented across industry, the sheer increase in computational nodes that are inter-connected via a network inevitably increases the potential points of system vulnerability.
 More and more “back doors” to previously secure (albeit not connected) infrastructure.
 The value of sharing data may be arriving at some cost.

 Security is therefore a pertinent issue for industry.
 A data breach from an organisation may leak valuable Intellectual Property (IP) to a competitor, with potentially disastrous consequences.
 A leak may expose confidential customer data, at the risk of jeopardising an organisation’s reputation.
-In the case of Cyber Physical Systems, they could be human lives lost.
+In the case of Cyber Physical Systems, there could be human lives lost.

 It is the development and adoption of new technologies and business models that is at the heart of these new vulnerabilities.
 Cloud computing has transformed the infrastructure of many organisations by enabling processing and storage to be outsourced to shared computing facilities in data centres, enabling computing to be an on-demand, elastic utility.